Pacific Northwest National Laboratory Radiation Detection Scientist in RICHLAND, Washington

 The National Security Directorate (NSD) within PNNL strives to develop and deploy innovative solutions to meet mission critical needs of the U.S. and its strategic partners as we seek to ensure the achievement of our national security objectives.

-The Applied Radiation Detection (ARD) Group is focused on the development of technology and techniques supporting applied radiation measurements.
-Projects within the group range from highly applied projects in support of international treaties, homeland security, national security, and safeguards to fundamental science projects in the areas of nuclear science, novel sensor technology development, radiation-based imaging techniques, non-destructive analysis, and algorithm development including machine learning.
-The selected candidate is expected to contribute independently and in collaboration with project teams and program management.
+The Applied Radiation Detection (ARD) Group at Pacific Northwest National Laboratory (PNNL) is focused on the development of technology supporting applied radiation measurements.
+Projects within the group range from highly applied projects in support of international treaties and national security to fundamental science projects in the areas of nuclear science, novel sensor technology development, and machine learning algorithms.

 BS/BA with 2 years of experience